 Due to the specific nutritional requirements of bacteria, a single media can not support the growth of all be bacteria so there are various bacteriologic media to help for the growth of specific bacteria.
 But still, there are some bacteria that can not be cultured (or grown) in the bacteriologic media available to date:

-- T. pallidum has not yet been grown in bacteriologic media or in cell culture.
-(But non pathogenic treponemes can be cultured).
+- T. pallidum has not yet been grown in bacteriologic media or in cell culture (but non-pathogenic treponemes can be cultured).
 Diagnosis is made by microscopy and serology.

 - M. leprae has not yet been grown in the laboratory either on artificial media or in cell culture.
 It can be grown in the mouse footpad or in the armadillo.

-- Chlamydia trachomatis It can not be grown in artificial medium but most be grown in living cells.
+- Chlamydia trachomatis can not be grown in an artificial medium but most grow in living cells.